 This involves the last 6 or 7 days before your big race.
 The main aims are to maintain your fitness, eliminate any traces of fatigue and prepare mentally.
 Every athlete has their own way of tapering for a race, but research suggests that you should reduce the training volume and frequency, but not necessarily your intensity.
 I usually recommend at least one day off in the Race Phase, if not two.

 Typically 2-12 weeks, halfway through the race season or at the end.

 This phase usually starts after your last big race of a macro-cycle.

-It’s an important time to get some rest from the demands of structured training.
+After training for a race or following a training program, it’s important to get some rest from the demands of structured training.
 That’s not to say you should stop altogether, but your emphasis should be on staying fit and healthy, rather than growing your fitness.
-That is, until you start the next macro-cycle with a Prep or Base Phase.
+That is until you start the next macro-cycle with a Prep or Base Phase.